revilowaldow/BITC/Sessions/2025/06 15 - Session 46.md

 [[Rev]] is not among the group

 Religious
-Cloaked figure, similar to Caenis in height
+Cloaked figure, similar to Caenis in height, strange foreign accent
+	Similar to druidic